jessezlotoff/blog_data/README.md

 # blog_data
-Data and code for used for blog posts
+Data and code used for blog posts